braydenmcb/nhl-season-predictor/README.md

 use `python scraper.py --year "year"` to scrape the data from that season, it will be based on the latter year in the season
   - Ex. if you want the 2023-24 season, use `--year 2024`
-  - The default year is the previous season (right now the 2022-23 season)
+  - The default year is the previous season (right now the 2022-23 season) you can also use `python scraper.py --year "year" --single` to scrape a single season
+  - This is mainly used to gather the results / expected data
+  - leaving out the `--single` will scrape each players career stats by season

 ## Road Map
 - [ ] Make the scraper track up to the specified season at compilation and output to a csv file